What you’ll need to bottle-feed

 - If you’re using an electric unit, switch it on.
 The unit switches itself off when the job is done.

 - If you’re using a microwave steam steriliser:

 - check the manufacturer’s instructions before use, and follow those instructions carefully

 - make sure you check the microwave power needed, because not all microwave ovens are the same

-- never put your bottle-feeding equipment straight in the microwave to sterilise it – not only will it not work, but you’ll also damage or melt it.
+- Never put your bottle-feeding equipment straight in the microwave to sterilise it – not only will it not work, but you’ll also damage or melt your bottle-feeding equipment.

 Follow the instructions on the box or packet.